Phase transitions in time complexity of Brownian circuits: Complete binary tree and fully parallel circuits

 \section{Complete binary tree and fully parallel circuits}

-In this appendix, we present two examples that clarify how the structure of a state-transition diagram influences the scaling behavior of the FPT in Brownian circuits.
+In this appendix, we present two examples to clarify the influence of the structure of a state-transition diagram on the scaling behavior of the FPT in Brownian circuits.
 The first example is a complete binary tree, which represents the simplest case in which multiple backward transitions occur at every intermediate state.
-As discussed in Sec.~\ref{Conjecture on general graph}, an $m$-ary branching structure is expected to exhibit an easy-hard transition at the generalized balance condition $\gamma_+=m\gamma_-$; therefore, the complete binary tree ($m=2$) provides a minimal nontrivial test case for the predicted critical rate $\gamma_c=2\gamma_-$.
+As discussed in Sec.~\ref{Conjecture on general graph}, an $m$-ary branching structure is expected to exhibit an easy--hard transition under the generalized balance condition $\gamma_+=m\gamma_-$; therefore, the complete binary tree ($m=2$) provides a minimal nontrivial test case for the predicted critical rate $\gamma_c=2\gamma_-$.

-A Brownian circuit whose state-transition diagram forms a complete binary tree is, under the embedding method, equivalent to a one-dimensional diagram in which the backward transition rate is twice the forward rate.
+Under the embedding method, a Brownian circuit whose state-transition diagram forms a complete binary tree is equivalent to a one-dimensional diagram in which the backward transition rate is twice the forward rate.
 Therefore, the predicted critical point for scaling switching is $\gamma_c=2\gamma_-$.
-Figire~\ref{graph:complete binary tree} presents numerical results for the mean FPT and its finite-size scaling.
-The result clearly exhibits a dynamical phase transition at $\gamma_c=2\gamma_-$, fully consistent with the theoretical prediction for a binary-branching structure.
+Figure~\ref {graph:complete binary tree} shows the numerical results for the mean FPT and its finite-size scaling.
+The results clearly exhibit a dynamical phase transition at $\gamma_c=2\gamma_-$, which is consistent with the theoretical prediction for a binary-branching structure.
 This provides direct numerical evidence supporting the conjecture proposed in Sec.~\ref{Conjecture on general graph}.

 To provide a complementary example, we examine a fully parallel circuit in which all modules operate independently, and each module consists of a single gate.
-The circuit accepts an input only when all modules have reached their final state.
-The corresponding state-transition graph is an $N$ dimensional hypercube, as discussed in Sec.~\ref{sec:embedding method}.
-In this architecture, progress in computation requires simultaneous forward transitions across multiple independent components.
-Consequently, there is no finite value of $\gamma_+$ for which the FPT becomes polynomial in $N$.
-In other words, the system exhibits no easy-hard transition, corresponding formally to $\gamma_c\to\infty$.
+The circuit accepts an input only when all the modules have reached their final state.
+The corresponding state-transition graph is an $ N$-dimensional hypercube, as discussed in Sec.~\ref{sec:embedding method}.
+In this architecture, computational progress requires simultaneous forward transitions across multiple independent components.
+Consequently, there exists no finite forward transition rate for which the FPT scales polynomial with $N$.
+In other words, the system exhibits no easy--hard transition formally corresponding to $\gamma_c\to\infty$.